norment/redcap/README.md

 podman cp $REDCAPDIR/redcap ${PREFIX}webserver:/var/www/html/
 ```

-The name of the volume should be `${PREFIX}webserver`.
-If that is not the case, please adapt the name in the command (all docker volumes can be listed via `podman volume ls`).
+The name of the respective container should be `${PREFIX}webserver`.
+If that is not the case, please adapt the name in the command (all docker containers or volumes can be listed via `podman ps` or `podman volume ls`).

 See [here](#docker-volumes) for brief information about docker volumes and how we used them for REDcap deployment.